c-jaenicke/meitnerium_teamspeak_style/README.md

 ![bot settings](https://raw.githubusercontent.com/c-jaenicke/meitnerium_teamspeak_style/main/images/blue_settings.png)

+## Icon Pack

+Maybe i will create an icon pack myself, idk yet.

+In the screenshots i use the [DarkenTS Icon Pack](https://www.myteamspeak.com/addons/0b57d54d-b46c-433d-8f7e-2eea28470007)

+Any icon pack that is bright should work.

 ## Installation

 I would love to upload this to the offical addon store, but to my knowledge Teamspeak does not allow new upload at this time.